Bachelor of Arts

 GU in a View

-Gain access to state-of-the-art equipment and labs starting your freshmen year.
+Gain access to state-of-the-art equipment and labs starting your freshman year.

 Deepen your education.
 We’re a liberal arts school.
 That means you get a holistic education that introduces you to many subjects and ideas, helping you grow your interests and skills.

 Personalized attention.
 Experience personal growth and plan your career under the guidance of faculty who know your name and cheer your success.
 GU’s low 11:1 student/faculty ratio and community atmosphere allow professors to invest in their students, and know your strengths and abilities in the field of social work.

 Faith-based.
 Learn to incorporate your faith into both your studies and your career.

 I decided to come to GU because I love the community here.
-I was surrounded by great people that really invested in me and always pushed me to be greater than I formerly was.
+I was surrounded by great people who really invested in me and always pushed me to be greater than I formerly was. -Johnny Milabu

 Chemistry, BA Course Requirements